 Excellence scholarship holders shall automatically have non-degree status.

 The monthly stipend shall amount to at least the minimum required for a single student to support him/herself on in Geneva, currently rated at approximately CHF 2000.
 The university unit in charge of the scholarship holder may top up the stipend (allocations shall not come from the Geneva department of education [DIP]).
 The scholarship holder status rules out any salary remuneration.

 Excellence scholarship holders may be entitled to bring over family members if they can prove sufficient income as defined by the Cantonal Population Office (Office Cantonal de la Population).

-Several documents must be submitted to the International Affairs Office as part of the application.
+Several documents must be submitted to the Academic Exchange Office as part of the application.
 For Non EU/EFTA citizens, your application to the Academic Exchange Office must be submitted no later than 3 months before your planned date of arrival in Switzerland.

 - A copy of the document attesting to the fact that the granting body provides a scholarship stipend to the applicant in which the amount and duration of the stipend, as well as criteria and objectives, are stipulated

 - A letter of secondment from the home university